Mrs. Amy Schilling

 Paper Due Dates-

 Hi, I'm Mrs. Amy Schilling.
 I am a native of Aberdeen, South Dakota and have lived in Arizona since 1996.
 I received my B.S. with a major in psychology from Northern State University, Aberdeen, SD and my M.A. in Organizational Management from the University of Phoenix, Phoenix, AZ.
 I am an Arizona Highly Qualified Teacher, with an emphasis on English.
 I have taught at JMPS since the school opened in August of 2000.
-This is my sixteenth school year teaching English 9 and my fourteenth year teaching Humanities.
-Additionally, I teach senior literature and three senior electives: Psychology, Music Theory, and Nutrition.
-I am also the Fine Arts Director and the Director of the Orchestra, Ukulele Group, the Madison Prep Rock Band (which I co-direct with Mr. David Batchelder), and the Show Choir (which I co-direct with Mr. Stephen Batchelder).
+This is my seventeenth school year teaching English 9 and my fourteenth year teaching Humanities.
+Additionally, I teach senior literature and two senior electives: Psychology, and Alternative Nutritional Perspectives.
+I am also the Fine Arts Director and the Director of the Orchestra, Ukulele Group, and the Madison Prep Rock Band (which I co-direct with Mr. David Batchelder).

 Prior to teaching at JMPS, I worked in human resources for various corporations and non-profit organizations.
 I have been married since 1995 and have two sons (the eldest born in 2005 and the second in 2007).
 In my spare time I enjoy playing guitar, listening to music, reading, playing classic Nintendo video games with my sons, and spending time with my family and friends.
 I feel very fortunate to be part of the JMPS family.
 I firmly believe in the mission of the school, and I am grateful to work with such a wonderful staff and student body.